Alabama Sports Betting – Legal Status & Best DFS Sites (2025)

 Legal age

 The legal age for Alabama gambling in its three tribal casinos is 18 years old.
-Alabama sportsbooks may have the same age requirement depending on legislation.
+Alabama sportsbooks may have the same age requirement, depending on legislation.
+You must be 19 years old to access DFS betting sites.

 Mobile betting

-There are no immediate plans for mobile or online Alabama sports betting.
+There are no immediate plans for Alabama to introduce mobile or online sports betting sites.
 If the most recent bill is reintroduced and passed, the Alabama Gaming Commission would regulate in-person and mobile betting for the state.
+DFS sites are available for download via mobile apps.

 Remote registration

-If mobile sports betting comes to Alabama, expect remote registration to follow.
-Bettors will be able to register, make deposits, and place wagers with Alabama sportsbooks from anywhere in the state.
+If mobile sports betting becomes available in Alabama, expect remote registration to follow.
+Bettors will be able to register, make deposits, and place wagers with Alabama sportsbooks from anywhere in the state on their mobile devices.
+DFS bettors will be elated to know that can register remotely.

 Within state borders

-If approved, Alabama online sports betting will only be legal within state lines.
-Wagers with Alabama sportsbooks won't be allowed from other states.
+If approved, Alabama online sports betting will only be legal within the state's borders.
+Wagers with Alabama's legal sportsbooks won't be allowed from other states.

 Retail sportsbooks